samba0648/age-calculator-flask/README.md

-# Age Calculator
+# Age Calculator and Astrology Report

-A simple, responsive web application that calculates age in years, months, and days based on the birthdate provided.
+A simple, responsive web application that calculates age in years, months, and days and generates astrology reports with zodiac signs and Nakshatra based on the birthdate and time provided.
 This application is built using **Flask** (a Python web framework) and **Bootstrap** for a responsive design.

 ## Features

 - Calculates and displays age in years, months, and days.
+- Generates astrology reports with zodiac sign and Nakshatra
 - User-friendly interface with Bootstrap styling.
 - Responsive design for mobile, tablet, and desktop views.
 - Minimalistic and clean UI for easy use.